-- A. Minimum flow quantities and usage in and from the Delta are determined by scientifically validated, peer reviewed studies approved by an appropriate governance body(s) such as Delta Protection Commission (DPC) and/or the Delta Conservancy and/or the Delta Stewardship Council, and incorporated into the Delta Stewardship Council's Delta Plan. - B. Flood management, including the Central Valley flood plan, are determined by scientifically validated, peer reviewed, studies approved by an appropriate governance body(s) such as DPC and/or the Delta Conservancy and/or the Delta Stewardship Council, and incorporated into the Delta Stewardship Council's Delta Plan. - C. Delta water inflow and out-flow, temperature, and salinity studies necessary for aquatic and terrestrial species, agriculture, municipal, and industrial use in the Delta and Suisun Marsh are determined by scientifically validated, peer reviewed, studies approved by an appropriate governance body(s) such as DPC and/or the Delta Conservancy and/or the Delta Stewardship Council and incorporated into the Delta Stewardship Council's Delta Plan. - D. Physical integrity and long term viability of Delta levees with the goal of long term protection of all interests in the Delta, including those which do not pertain to conveyance, is to be determined by scientifically validated, peer reviewed, studies approved by an appropriate governance body(s) such as DPC and/or the Delta Conservancy and/or the Delta Stewardship Council and incorporated into the Delta Stewardship Council's Delta Plan. - E. Near term actions to improve the quality and quantity of the Delta waters, including, but not limited to, such projects as a proposed Two-Gate Project solution, Delta Corridors, etc., completed and put into operation and results evaluated and incorporated into the Delta Stewardship Council's Delta Plan. - F. Construction, permitting and operation of storage capacity to create additional 5 million acre feet per year of firm water, surplus to the needs of the Delta, for use in the State Water Project, using a series of off-stream multi-purpose (flood control, ground water recharge, surface storage) reservoirs in the Sacramento and San Joaquin Valleys. - G. Revise State system of water operations, including: - i. appropriate separation of State Agencies' adjudicatory and regulatory authorities so that State Agencies have transparent and independent authority;
+- A. Minimum flow quantities and usage in and from the Delta are determined by scientifically validated, peer reviewed studies approved by an appropriate governance body(s) such as the Delta Protection Commission (DPC) and/or the Delta Conservancy and/or the Delta Stewardship Council (DSC), and incorporated into the DSC's Delta Plan. - B. Flood management, including the Central Valley Flood Protection Plan, are determined by scientifically validated, peer reviewed, studies approved by an appropriate governance body(s) such as the DPC and/or the Delta Conservancy and/or the DSC, and incorporated into the DSC's Delta Plan. - C. Delta water inflow and out-flow, temperature, and salinity studies necessary for aquatic and terrestrial species, agriculture, municipal, and industrial use in the Delta and Suisun Marsh are determined by scientifically validated, peer reviewed studies approved by an appropriate governance body(s) such as the DPC and/or the Delta Conservancy and/or the DSC, and incorporated into the DSC's Delta Plan. - D. Physical integrity and long-term viability of Delta levees with the goal of long-term protection of all interests in the Delta, including those which do not pertain to conveyance, is to be determined by scientifically validated, peer reviewed, studies approved by an appropriate governance body(s) such as the DPC and/or the Delta Conservancy and/or the DSC, and incorporated into the DSC's Delta Plan. - E. Near term actions to improve the quality and quantity of the Delta waters, including, but not limited to, such projects as the proposed Delta Corridors or other improved through-Delta conveyance, completed and put into operation and results evaluated and incorporated into the DSC's Delta Plan. - F. Construction, permitting and operation of storage capacity to create an additional five million acre feet per year of firm water, surplus to the needs of the Delta, for use in the State Water Project, using a series of off-stream multi-purpose (flood control, ground water recharge, surface storage) reservoirs in the Sacramento and San Joaquin Valley. - G. Revise State system of water operations, including:

+1. appropriate separation of State agencies' adjudicatory and regulatory authorities so that State agencies have transparent and independent authority;

-COUNTY OF SAN JOAQUIN ~ PUBLIC WORKS Contact: Thomas R. Flinn, Director; E-Mail: tflinn@sjgov.org; Ph.
-(209) 468-3100 ii. creation of a State entity with utility-like authority and process, for governance of the operation of State Water Project and the Central Valley Project, as appropriate to and consistent with established water rights and area of origin protections;
+2. creation of a State entity with utility-like authority and process, for governance of the operation of the State Water Project and the Central Valley Project, as appropriate to and consistent with established water rights and area of origin protections; and,